German-BioImaging/dtqueries/index.md

 [SPARQL queries](https://en.wikipedia.org/wiki/SPARQL) that are dynamically loaded from https://www.wikidata.org/.
 While the website itself is licensed under CC-BY-SA, all SPARQL queries in this resource can be used under the [CCZero license/waiver](https://creativecommons.org/share-your-work/public-domain/cc0/).
-Feedback can be sent via [this GitHub repository](https://github.com/German-BioImaging/dtqueries/), and a list of changes can be found in [CHANGELOG.md](https://github.com/German-BioImaging/dtqueries/blob/HEAD/CHANGELOG.md).
+Feedback can be sent via [this GitHub repository](https://github.com/German-BioImaging/dtqueries/).